($939) Cost to ship a car from Las Vegas, NV to Sioux Falls, SD

 The time of the year

-Seasonal demand and weather conditions in both Las Vegas and Sioux Falls can impact car shipping prices.
+The time of year and weather conditions in Las Vegas and Sioux Falls play a major role in determining car shipping rates.

 Las Vegas has extremely hot summers; warm transitional seasons; and short winters with mild days and cool nights.
 June through September are extremely hot, though moderated by extremely low humidity.
 Las Vegas winters are short and generally very mild, with chilly (but rarely cold) daytime temperatures.
 Be sure to check your weather app during July as it is the hottest month in Las Vegas.